xeylou/testade.xeylou.fr/content/posts/regarding-monitoring/index.md

 making clear what you want to monitor will considerably reduce the scope of the solutions you'd have for your needs too

-define the type of metrics you want to monitor, e.g. for website uptime, please don't go w/ big solutions, a simple uptime kuma is more than enough..
+define the type of metrics you want to monitor, e.g. for website uptime, please don't go w/ big solutions, a simple uptime kuma is more than enough...

 that could also lead to use more than one solution, because none of them check all your requirements: __take time to think && make down what you need or will need to monitor once__